 PRO: Always Know Where Your Officers Are

 The most straightforward value GPS tracking offers is increasing officer accountability.
 GPS helps supervisors keep an eye on officers to ensure they’re doing their job.
 Is your officer ducking out to grab coffee or take a nap in their car?
 GPS can tell you.
-Some GPS-enabled guard management systems can even even be set to trigger automatic alerts if guards aren’t in the right place at the right time.
+Some GPS-enabled guard management systems allow supervisors to set geo-fences around properties which trigger automatic alerts if guards aren’t in the right place at the right time.

 PRO: Defend Against False Claims